 From burying early reports that tobacco is tied to cancer, to smuggling its own products and going to remarkable lengths to thwart and shape the FCTC and the EU’s Tobacco Product Directive (TPD), the industry has a long and sordid history of looking after its own interests by whatever means necessary.

 Transnational tobacco companies have also resorted to more unethical steps to boost their revenues.
-There’s to show industry complicity in smuggling enterprises, where cigarettes are supplied to the black market and subsequently smuggled into countries without paying appropriate duty.
-Since the advent of the FCTC and its Protocol to Eliminate Illicit Trade in Tobacco Products, which provides for measures to combat precisely this type of smuggling, the so-called “Big Four” have consistently tried to insert themselves into the designed to thwart illicit trade – all while running to weaken the FCTC’s provisions or sabotage its entry into force.
+There’s plenty of historical evidence to show industry complicity in smuggling enterprises, where cigarettes are supplied to the black market and subsequently smuggled into countries without paying appropriate duty.
+Since the advent of the FCTC and its Protocol to Eliminate Illicit Trade in Tobacco Products, which provides for measures to combat precisely this type of smuggling, the so-called “Big Four” have consistently tried to insert themselves into the track and trace protocols designed to thwart illicit trade – all while running covert campaigns to weaken the FCTC’s provisions or sabotage its entry into force.

 By the time it was finally completed, a number of key measures had been weakened.
-Researchers at the University of Bath described the TPD as “” in the EU’s history.
-Teams of lobbyists were employed to water down the proposals, while were created to conceal the tobacco industry’s interests.
-The of the EU’s track and trace system has been continually bedevilled by its association with the tobacco industry, with the sector pushing the EU to adopt its in-house solution – known and then as Inexto – in violation of the FCTC’s provisions.
+Researchers at the University of Bath described the TPD as “the most lobbied dossier” in the EU’s history.
+Teams of lobbyists were employed to water down the proposals, while front groups were created to conceal the tobacco industry’s interests.
+The much delayed rollout of the EU’s track and trace system has been continually bedevilled by its association with the tobacco industry, with the sector pushing the EU to adopt its in-house solution – known first as Codentify and then as Inexto – in violation of the FCTC’s provisions.
 Despite criticism from NGOs over the system’s compliance with the FCTC, the industry has pushed governments worldwide to adopt its preferred, and evidently compromised, system.